-A further four Scholars were fully funded under third year funding agreements with the University of Oxford and the LSE.
-One third year Scholar was funded under an agreement with the National Science Foundation (NSF), this agreement included the MACC making a contribution towards tuition fees and the NSF paying for the rest of the fees and maintenance.
-Two third year Scholars were funded on the Environmental Protection Agency Marshall Scholarship, one for Stanford University and one for Harvard University in the USA under the agreement with the EPA.
+A further two Scholars were fully funded under third year funding agreements with the University of Oxford in combination with New College and Nuffield College.
+One third year Scholar was funded under an agreement with the National Science Foundation (NSF), the MACC paid the tuition fees and the NSF paid bench fees and maintenance.
+Two third year Scholars were funded on the Environmental Protection Agency Marshall Scholarship, one for Imperial College and one in combination with Gonville and Caius College, Cambridge.
+A further two Scholars were funded for further study beyond the three years, one for Stanford University and one for Harvard University in the USA under the agreement with the EPA.